Frequently Asked Questions

 1. What do I need to do to become a show team member?

 To become a show team member, riders are first required to participate in an assessment lesson at the beginning of the semester.
-Then they must complete the necessary forms and memberships required by IHSA.
-Here are a few memberships that new show team members need to sign up for; follow these steps to successfully apply for USEF, USHJA, and IHSA memberships:
+Then, they must complete the necessary forms and memberships required by IHSA.
+Here are a few memberships that new show team members can sign up for; follow these steps to successfully apply for USEF, USHJA, and IHSA memberships:

-1. Go to the United States Equestrian Federation (USEF) website and apply for a membership (link here).
+- Go to the United States Equestrian Federation (USEF) website and apply for a membership.
 This step requires no application fee, but write down your username and password for later use.
+This is recommended, not required.

-2. Next, go to the United States Hunter Jumper Association (USHJA) website to apply for a collegiate membership (link here).
+- Next, go to the United States Hunter Jumper Association (USHJA) website to apply for a collegiate membership.
 Your username and password will be the same as for your USEF account.
 This membership lasts for the whole school year (from August to the next August).
+This is recommended, not required.

-3. Finally, go to the Intercollegiate Horse Show Association (IHSA) and apply for a membership (link here).
-Natalie will then evaluate you in a trial lesson to determine your IHSA division placement and have you fill out an IHSA placement form.
+- Finally, go to the Intercollegiate Horse Show Association (IHSA) and apply for a membership.
+Nora will then evaluate you in a trial lesson to determine your IHSA division placement and have you fill out an IHSA placement form.
+This is required and can be done with assistance from team leadership after try-outs.

 2. Are men allowed to join?